Lost in Space: Lost in Space: The Epilogue

 In 1978, Bill Mumy, Brian Grier, & Paul Gordon wrote a spec script for a made for television reunion movie called Lost in Space: The Epilogue.
 Mumy sent it to the entire cast & CBS who both expressed interest.
 The project was halted when Irwin Allen refused to even read Mumy's screenplay, not wanting to hand Lost in Space to anyone else.
-The project was eventually filmed as a cast table reading for the 50th anniversary Blu-ray set, bringing the series to a close by having the characters return to earth.
+The project was eventually filmed as a cast table reading for the 50th anniversary Blu-ray set, bringing the series to a close by having the characters return to Earth.

 Lost in Space: The Journey Home

-In the early 2000s, Kevin Burns attempted to produce a tv reunion film called Lost in Space: The Journey Home.
-Focusing on a new group of characters who become lost in space themselves and find The Robinsons cryogenically frozen.
+In the early 2000s, Kevin Burns attempted to produce a TV reunion film called Lost in Space: The Journey Home.
+Focusing on a new group of characters who become lost in space themselves and find the Robinsons cryogenically frozen.
 It was hoped that the film would be a pilot for a revival focused on the new characters.
-Jonathan Harris' death, (which occurred four months before shooting was to begin) halted the project.
-Though the studio did suggest recasting the role with Christopher Lloyd or John Lithgow.
+Jonathan Harris's death (which occurred four months before shooting was to begin) halted the project, though the studio did suggest recasting the role with Christopher Lloyd or John Lithgow.